-BUSN 2360 - Acute Care Medical Transcription
+BUSN 2360 - Acute Care Medical Transcription (4)

-Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011; BUSN 1440; BUSN 2320; ENGL 1010.
 Development of a high level of speed and accuracy in the transcription of medical reports in an acute care setting.
 Topics include: equipment and supplies maintenance and usage, work area management, pronunciation, spelling, definitions, punctuation, typing speed and accuracy, and resource utilization.